LivePersonInc/developer-center/pages/documents/WebsiteMonitoring/WebTag/Events/eventBinding.md

 These tag events provide transparency into the lifecycle flows of engagements, embeddeded chat windows, and more.

-You can find a list of events published on a web page by the LiveEngage Tag, each organized under an `appName` and given an `eventName`, [in the Events document](le-tag-events-events.html).
+You can find a list of events published on a web page by the Web Tag, each organized under an `appName` and given an `eventName`, [in the Events document](le-tag-events-events.html).

 This document explains how to `bind` to events to help customize on-page behavior.